Tracking Emotional Responses in Conversion Rate Optimisation

-Why do we use GSR to measure customers’ emotional responses to your website?
-Why don’t we just ask them.
 For one thing, they might lie – particularly if they find their responses embarrassing, or think they’d be telling you something you don’t want to hear.
 And for another, they might not know.
-GSR can pick up on unconscious emotional responses that people can’t control, and may even be unaware of.
+GSR can pick up on unconscious emotional responses that people can’t control and may not even be aware of.